stAItuned/content-manager/articles/super-resolution-what-is-it-and-why-is-it-useful/Super resolution what is it and why is it useful.md

 published: true
 ---

-# Super-Resolution: what is it and why is it useful?

 Have you ever heard about *Computer Vision*?
 Well, if you are reading this article I suppose you aren't new to some topics related to the Artificial Intelligence domain, but a little reminder never hurts: